chubbymaggie/libshield/README.md

 oyster incurs the following dependencies:
   * [libmbedtls-2.1.1](https://tls.mbed.org) for cryptographic primitives.
   * [libdrng-1.0](https://software.intel.com/en-us/articles/the-drng-library-and-manual): Intel's Digital Random Number Generator

-Since the operating system is untrusted,
+Since the operating system is untrusted, oyster does not use the C standard library because the C runtime directly depends on operating system services.
+This also reduces the size of our trusted computing base.

 ## Installation
  * Compilation: run make in the parent directory